Mercer Cook

-Will Mercer Cook (March 30, 1903 – October 4, 1987), popularly known as Mercer Cook, was a diplomat and professor.
-He was the first American ambassador to the Gambia after it became independent, appointed in 1965 while also still serving as ambassador to Senegal.
+Will Mercer Cook (March 30, 1903 – October 4, 1987), popularly known as Mercer Cook, was an American diplomat and professor.
+He was the first United States ambassador to the Gambia after it became independent, appointed in 1965 while also still serving as ambassador to Senegal.
 He was also the second American ambassador to Niger.

 Biography

 Will Mercer Cook was born on March 30, 1903, in Washington D.C., to Will Marion Cook, a famous composer of musical theatre, and Abbie Mitchell Cook, a soprano singer.
 She became best known for playing the role of "Clara" in the premier production of George Gershwin's Porgy and Bess (1935).
 Cook's sister, and only sibling, was born Marion Abigail Cook in 1900.
 As a child, Cook traveled extensively in the United States and Europe with his parents as they pursued their respective careers in the entertainment industry.
 They placed their daughter to be raised by family because of their performance schedules.
 In Washington, DC, the Cook family lived across the street from the legendary jazz musician Duke Ellington.

 Cook attended Dunbar High School in Washington D.C., a predominantly black academic school.
 He graduated from Amherst College with a bachelor's degree in 1925 and went to Paris for further study.
 He received his teacher's diploma from the University of Paris in 1926.

 After his return, in 1929, Cook married Vashti Smith, a social worker.
-The couple had two sons, named Mercer and Jacques.
+The couple had two sons, named Mercer, Jr. and Jacques.
+Smith also influenced Cook to convert to Catholicism.

 Cook earned a master's degree in French from Brown University in 1931 and a doctorate in 1936.
 He returned to Paris in 1934, on a fellowship from the General Education Board.

 While completing his graduate education, Cook worked as an assistant professor of romance languages at Howard University from 1927 until 1936.
 Upon completing his doctorate, Cook became a professor of French at Atlanta University, serving from 1936 until 1943.
 During that time, he received a Rosenwald Fellowship to study in Paris and the French West Indies.
 In 1942, he received another General Education Board Fellowship to the University of Havana.
 From 1943 to 1945, Cook worked as a professor of English at the University of Haiti.
 During this time, he wrote the Handbook for Haitian Teachers of English.
 He also wrote the literary criticism titled Five French Negro Authors and edited an anthology of Haitian readings.

 After two years in Haiti, Cook returned to Washington, D.C., to work as a professor of romance languages at Howard University, where he stayed until 1960.
 During this time, Cook continued to write about Haiti, and he also translated works of African and West Indian writers from French to English.
 Most notably, in 1959, Cook translated the works of Leopold Senghor, who was a former president of Senegal and an established French author.